o3de/o3de.org/content/docs/atom-guide/glossary.md

 *Related to: [Render Hardware Interface (RHI)](core-systems/rhi/_index.md), [Work Submission](core-systems/rhi/work-submission.md), [`CommandList` API Reference](/docs/api/gems/atom/class_a_z_1_1_r_h_i_1_1_command_list.html)*

 Draw item
 : A draw call for a given object in a given pass.
-An object that needs to be drawn in several passes will result in several draw items.
+An object that needs to be drawn in several passes results in several draw items.
 The collection of draw items pertaining to the same object constitutes a draw packet.
 For example, opaque objects need to be rendered in shadows, pre-depth, and forward+ passes; this results in a draw packet containing three draw items.

 *Related to: [Render Hardware Interface (RHI)](core-systems/rhi/_index.md), [Work Submission](core-systems/rhi/work-submission.md), [`DrawItem` API Reference](/docs/api/gems/atom/struct_a_z_1_1_r_h_i_1_1_draw_item.html)*